-31 May Big Almaty Lake: Everything You Need to Know About the Most Famous Lake in Kazakhstan
+23 Oct Big Almaty Lake: A Complete Travel Guide to the Most Famous Lake in Kazakhstan

 I was recently writing an article for another outlet about Almaty and I said I would send over some photos to accompany the text.
 I sent over a few and I almost immediately received a reply back asking if I had a photo of Big Almaty Lake.
 Sheepishly, I said, “No… I’ve never been”.
 At the end of this Central Asia trip, I will have spent six months of my life in Kazakhstan and until a week and a half ago, I had never been to the most famous lake in Kazakhstan, Big Almaty Lake.